-Institute's Registrar's Office to be sent to the Admissions Office as part of their application.
+COURSEWORK FROM OTHER UNIVERSITIES/COLLEGES All readmission applicants to DigiPen Institute of Technology Singapore must request an official transcript from the Institute's Registrar's Office to be sent to the Admissions Office as part of their application.
 Additionally, if the applicant has taken courses from another college since leaving the Institute, any and ALL official transcripts must be forwarded to the Admissions Office from the Registrar of each institution attended.
-The transcripts should show all academic work until the last semester or quarter completed.
+The transcripts should show all academic work until the last semester or guarter completed.
 If the applicant is approved for readmission with coursework in progress, the applicant's admission status will be provisional, pending receipt of the final transcript(s).
 Finally, readmission applicants who are applying for readmission more than one year after withdrawing and who are not native English speakers may have to submit additional Proof of English language proficiency.
 Please see the Proof of English Language Proficiency section.